 It can be useful to separate the long-term actions, such as product development changes and process changes from short-term individual actions.
 In the former, aggregate data with good volume is needed.
 In the latter, good text analytics can help in better targeting messages on an individual level.
 The response can be instant.

 Similarly, automated text analytics can help to filter those individual comments, that require personal involvement.
 We often label these as “Critical comments” and include comments from people with a clear risk of churning.

 I don’t value one of these above the other.
 Both are needed.

 Facing your customer on an individual level makes them feel heard and respected.
 But they quickly realize if no-one is walking the talk.
 The frustration increases if they need to face the same issue when they interact with you next time.
 Therefore, the customer experience and customer feedback cannot be left to customer service to deal with.

-The most relevant feedback does require decisions made by the top-management and some fundamental long-term changes.
-And while the changes on aggregate level are important, you cannot expect your customers have the patience to wait until they have been implemented, if they are facing a very burning issue.
-Take both action types seriously to transform to a customer centric organization.
+The most relevant feedback does require decisions made by the top management and some fundamental long-term changes.
+And while the changes on an aggregate level are important, you cannot expect your customers have the patience to wait until they have been implemented, if they are facing a very burning issue.
+Take both action types seriously to transform to a customer-centric organization.

 Actionability is the result of analytics leading to concrete decisions and changes and actions within the company.

 The value of feedback is in the results.
 The value of analysis is in the actionability.